terrencetec/kontrol/README.rst

 Optional
 ^^^^^^^^
 * ezca (Needed for accessing EPICs records/real-time model process variables.

-Use kontrol.fakeezca if not needed)
+Use conda to install it.)

 If you would like to install Kontrol on your local machine with, then pip should install the required dependencies automatically for you.
 However, if